Humanities and Social Science Program

 • What is victim-blaming?

-• Who’s mostly likely to be victimized?
+• Who’s most likely to be victimized?

 • What are the lasting effects of victimization?

-• Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+• Other professor-approved topics in this subject area that you are interested in

-Program Detail
+Program Details

-• Cohort Size: 3-5 students
+• Cohort size: 3 to 5 students

-• Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)